 Free agency moves, trades and big stretch-run performances from college players all continue to impact ESPN's 2023 WNBA mock draft.
 And thanks in part to recent trades involving draft picks, our fourth update comes just a week after our previous projection.

-Since our previous mock in November after the Indiana Fever won the draft lottery, we've had plenty of time to see how women's college basketball players have developed this season.
-But we still don't know how many of the four-year seniors might take the option of returning for a fifth season because of the pandemic-affected 2020-21 academic year.
-So there is no guarantee the players in this mock draft will make themselves eligible for the 2023 draft.
+We still don't know how many four-year seniors might take the option of coming back for a fifth season because of the pandemic-affected 2020-21 academic year, so there is no guarantee all of the players in this mock draft will make themselves eligible for the draft.

-Most players have said publicly they will make that decision after their college seasons end.
-Indiana Hoosiers senior post player Mackenzie Holmes has not declared for certain she will return to college, but told ESPN she is strongly leaning on coming back, so we didn't include her for draft consideration.
-Also, at this point no draft-eligible juniors have publicly said they will declare for the draft, so they weren't included, either.
+Most players have said publicly that they will make that decision after their college seasons end, in which case we considered then for inclusion.
+Senior post player Mackenzie Holmes of the No. 2 Indiana Hoosiers has not declared for certain she will return to college, but told ESPN she is very strongly leaning that direction.
+For now, we didn't include her for draft consideration.
+Also, at this point, no draft-eligible juniors have publicly said they will declare, so they weren't included, either.